GavinPalmer1984/expertise/domains/morality/cultivating-self-control-contentment/README.md

 - **Punishment without teaching**: Consequences without instruction about alternative choices don't build self-control
 - **Perfectionism paralysis**: Setting standards so high that children give up rather than gradually improve
 - **Cultural pressure surrender**: Giving in to societal messages about children's entertainment needs rather than maintaining family values
+- **Screen time rigidity**: Either completely avoiding technology or having no boundaries - missing the nuanced approach of purposeful, limited use
+- **Freedom without readiness**: Giving children more freedom than they've demonstrated ability to handle responsibly
+- **Restriction without progression**: Maintaining the same limitations regardless of demonstrated growth in responsibility

 ### Historical and Research Lessons
 - **Marshmallow test insights**: Children who can delay gratification show better outcomes decades later, but this skill can be taught